bitnami/charts/bitnami/suitecrm/README.md

 In this major the MariaDB dependency version was also bumped to a new major version that introduces several incompatilibites.
 Therefore, backwards compatibility is not guaranteed unless an external database is used.
 Check [MariaDB Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/mariadb#to-800) for more information.

-**3. Migration of the SuiteCRM image to non-root **
+**3. Migration of the SuiteC&reg;M image to non-root **

-The [Bitnami SuiteCRM](https://github.com/bitnami/bitnami-docker-suitecrm) image was updated to support and enable the "non-root" user approach
+The [Bitnami SuiteC&reg;M](https://github.com/bitnami/bitnami-docker-suitecrm) image was updated to support and enable the "non-root" user approach

 If you want to continue to run the container image as the `root` user, you need to set `podSecurityContext.enabled=false` and `containerSecurity.context.enabled=false`.